dragonfly-science/dragonfly-website/content/news/2012-11-29-tom-mccowan.md

 title: Joining the dots for pāua fishers
 ---

-Tom McCowan, a PhD student working for the Paua Industry Council Ltd (PIC), is currently being housed at Dragonfly.
+Tom McCowan, a PhD student working for the Pāua Industry Council Ltd (PIC), is currently being housed at Dragonfly.

 Tom's job is to get the pāua dive-logger programme up and running